Tyso/million-days/README.md

 # million-days
-Hello everyone ,I know this is basic programe but i will become better to next tommorow
+Hello everyone ,I know this is basic programe but i will become better tommorow